-- 89. Tourism sector remains a critical enabler for the realization of the Bottom-Up Economic Transformation Agenda's objective of socio-economic transformation through unlocking employment opportunities and generating foreign exchange.
-For this reason, the Government will continue to implement ongoing initiatives targeted at promoting tourism including: maintaining and repositioning the "Magical Kenya" brand to include all niche products and experiences as an upmarket destination with emphasis on elements of authenticity, diversity, sustainability, and safety while also marketing Kenya through brand ambassadors, social media influencers and digital media.
-The Government will also continue to engage Kenyans in diaspora to market the destination in 12 source and emerging markets; develop and translate marketing materials in 6 foreign languages; and hold 4 roundtable meetings annually with Kenyan Ambassadors and diaspora community. - 90.
-The Government will also undertake the following interventions geared towards development of new and strengthening existing markets: development of marketing strategies for invest-source-markets (high returns) targeting African market, and new and existing markets; establishment of tourism desks in foreign missions; enhancement of the policy on a visa free regime, development of marketing and promotional media contents targeting growing middle class, employed youth population and retirees; and establishment and maintenance of partnerships with low-cost carriers and tour operators to connect tourism destinations and trade to incentivize travel.
-Further, the Government will promote sports tourism through the following international sporting events: World Rally Championship Safari Rally, Magical Kenya Open Golf, Magical Kenya Ladies Golf, Kipkeino Classic, Safari Sevens Rugby and Standard Chartered Nairobi Marathon.
+95. The Government will also reposition the "Magical Kenya" brand to include all niche products and experiences as an upmarket destination with emphasis on elements of authenticity, diversity, sustainability, and safety while also marketing Kenya through brand ambassadors, social media influencers and digital media; and continue to engage Kenyans in diaspora to market the destination in 12 source and emerging markets; develop and translate marketing materials in 6 foreign languages; and hold 4 roundtable meetings annually with Kenyan Ambassadors and diaspora community.

+96. Over the medium term, the Government will undertake the following interventions geared towards development of new and strengthening existing markets: development of marketing strategies for invest-source-markets (high returns) targeting African market, and new and existing markets; establishment of tourism desks in foreign missions; enhancement of the policy on a visa free regime, development of marketing and promotional media contents targeting growing middle class, employed youth population and retirees; and establishment and maintenance of partnerships with low-cost carriers and tour operators to connect tourism through the following international sporting events: World Rally Championship Safari Rally, Magical Kenya Open Golf, Magical Kenya Ladies Golf, Kipkeino Classic, Safari Sevens Rugby and Standard Chartered Nairobi Marathon.